Chen4549/skyfinder_test/README.md

 # Skyfinder Temperature Prediction with Deep Imbalanced Regression (DIR) and Multimodal methodologies

-This repository implements different approaches in deep learning for temperature regression using the **Skyfinder** dataset.

-This project also integrate **Deep Imbalanced Regression (DIR)** techniques, that addresses the performance degradation typically seen at extreme temperature ranges.
+This repository focuses on using different methodologies including **DIR** and **multimodal approaches** to solve the problem for temperature prediction.

 ---

-## 📋 Overview
-This repository explores various deep learning and tabular modeling approaches to classify data using both image features and structured metadata.
-Our research evaluates the efficacy of traditional CNN architectures against modern multimodal transformers.

-## 📂 Table of Contents
+## 📋 Overview & Table of contents
 * [Dataset & Preprocessing](#-dataset-skyfinder)
 * [Methodology & Results](#-methodology-deep-imbalanced-regression-dir)
     * [ResNet50 + DIR](#-methodology-deep-imbalanced-regression-dir)